BrazenCloud/beachhead/README.md

 The `beachhead:monitor` action will run periodically at the interval specified by `beachhead:assessor` and update the coverage reports.

-### Alternate Deployer
+### BcDeployer

-**This has not yet been implemented**

-The `beachhead:alternateDeployer` action will run periodically at the interval specified by `beachhead:assessor` and for any assets that do not have the BrazenCloud agent, it will attempt to deploy via alternate methods.
-Specifically Remote PowerShell or WMI.
+The `beachhead:bcDeployer` action runs periodically at the interval specified by `beachhead:assessor` and will scan the group that the job is initiated from, find all discovered endpoints that do not currently have the BrazenCloud agent installed, and attempt to install the agent using the following deployment methods, in order:

+1. **autodeploy**: This is a deployment method built into the agent that utilizes the `admin$` share.
+2. **PowerShell remoting**: If the autodeploy method fails, PowerShell remoting is attempted
+3. **WMI**: If PowerShell remoting fails, WMI commands are attempted.